Stochastic leverage effect in high-frequency data: a Fourier based analysis

-As a further evidence, in Figure \ref{MW2014} we can see that the estimate proposed by Wang and Mykland is largely dependent on the choice of the block size $M$ and its MSE is increasing with this parameter, while the bias remains rather stable around zero.
+As a further evidence, in Figure \ref{MW2014} we can see that the estimate proposed by \cite{MW} is largely dependent on the choice of the block size $M$ and its MSE is increasing with this parameter, while the bias remains rather stable around zero.